metabase/metabase/docs/developers-guide/frontend.md

 />
 ```

-If `<Form>` doesn't have any children elements then it will use the [`metabase/components/StandardLayout`](https://github.com/metabase/metabase/blob/master/frontend/src/metabase/components/StandardLayout) component to provide a default form layout.
+If `<Form>` lacks any children elements then it will use the [`metabase/components/StandardLayout`](https://github.com/metabase/metabase/blob/master/frontend/src/metabase/components/StandardLayout) component to provide a default form layout.

 The schema for this object is defined in [`Form.jsx`](https://github.com/metabase/metabase/blob/master/frontend/src/metabase/containers/Form.jsx#L41-L60).